workflowr/workflowr/README.md

 package is my attempt to simplify my previous workflow and provide helper functions so that any researcher can take advantage of this workflow.

-workflowr encompasses multiple functions: 1) provides a project template, 2) version controls the R Markdown and HTML files, and 3) builds a website.
+Workflowr encompasses multiple functions: 1) provides a project template, 2) version controls the R Markdown and HTML files, and 3) builds a website.
 Furthermore, it provides R functions to perform each of these steps.
 There are many other related works that provide similar functionality.
 Some are templates